kriti115/Evaluation-of-Frame-Field-Learning-using-Orthophotos/README.md

 - python main.py --config configs/<name_of_config> --mode eval
 - python main.py --config configs/private_dataset_polygonized.unet_resnet101_pretrained --mode eval

 First, the patching of the test images takes place.
+Evaluation requires quite a lot of disk space so might run into disk quota exceeded error.
+In that case, either free space if possible, else move on to inference.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 CONFIGURATIONS
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------